MicrosoftDocs/win32/desktop-src/DevNotes/opencl.md

 api_type:
 - DllExport
 api_location:
-- open- cl.dll
+- openCL.dll
 ---

-# Open- cl
+# OpenCL

-Open- cl is a library that ships with various Windows components.
-For reference documentation for the APIs in this library, see  [https://www.khronos.org/registry/Open- cl/](https://www.khronos.org/registry/Open- cl/).
+OpenCL is a library that ships with various Windows components.
+For reference documentation for the APIs in this library, see  [https://www.khronos.org/registry/OpenCL/](https://www.khronos.org/registry/OpenCL/).